RTEMS/rtems-docs/c-user/preface.rst

 language mentioned above.
 The Real Time Executive for Multiprocessor Systems (RTEMS) provides full capabilities for management of tasks, interrupts, time, and multiple processors in addition to those features typical of generic operating systems.
-The code is Government owned, so no licensing fees are necessary.
-RTEMS has been implemented in both the Ada and C programming languages.
-It has been ported to the following processor families:
+The code is open source, so no licensing fees are necessary.

-- Adapteva Epiphany
+RTEMS has been ported to over three dozen processor families over its long history.
+Some of these architectures are obsolete and were removed.
+The current RTEMS version includes ports to the following processor families:

-- Altera NIOS II
+- Intel (Altera) NIOS II

-- Analog Devices Blackfin

-- Atmel AVR

 - ARM

+- AArch64

 - Freescale (formerly Motorola) MC68xxx